cityofsmiles/automatedecard/README.md

 These are simple Python scripts for producing high school report cards.

 ## Installation
+1. In Windows 10, launch the Microsoft Store and install Python.
+As of this writing, the available version is Python 3.7.

-1. Make sure that Python 3 is installed in your system.
+Make sure that Python 3 is installed in your system.
 The simplest way to test for a Python installation on your Windows PC is to open a command prompt.
 Once a command prompt window opens, type `python` and press Enter.
 Python is not installed if you receive a message like
 ```
 Python is not recognized as an internal or external command, operable program or batch file.
 ```